|

 Beautiful willows - Arctic, Netleaf and Dwarf.
 The fluffy seed heads were used by the Inuit as wicks for their qulliq (oil lamps) |

-Lichen is an important organism in the Arctic and elsewhere; it breaks down rock and other debris such as animal bones creating 'soil' substrate.
-The species we managed to identify were - Jewel, geographicum, black and white, tripe and snow lichens.
+It was the wrong time of year to find many flowers but I found some of their remains.
+I did, however, see many different species of lichen.
+Lichen is an important organism in the Arctic and elsewhere.
+They break down rock and other debris such as animal bones thus creating 'soil' substrate.
+The species we managed to identify were - Jewel, Geographicum, black and white Tripe and Snow lichens.

-At one stage we had to carefully pick our way across quite treacherous ground – rocks poking out of spongy ground with deep rivulets between, we had to pick our way using those rocks no more than the size of a gumboot!
+At one stage we had to carefully pick our way across quite treacherous ground – rocks poking out of spongy ground with deep rivulets between - we had to pick our way carefully across rocks no bigger than the size of a gumboot!
 The fear, for me at least, was falling on those rocks – but I made it to safe ground only to have to retrace our steps back to the beach and our zodiac.

 A little piece of paradise - but the wind and sea were picking up |

-That afternoon we headed further west and south for Tree River, Port Epwoth - Kugluktoalok.
-And a more sheltered spot as weather from the west looked pretty threatening.
+That afternoon we headed further west and south for Tree River, Port Epworth - Kugluktuk - and a more sheltered spot as weather from the west looked pretty threatening.

 No comments: